nicolasdb/nicolasdb.github.io/_posts/2019-01-15-arcadeBarTop.md

 So, engraving and cutting both sides.
 It took a wile, 4h of lasersaur later, I screwed the sides in place and flushed the edges with the right router bit.
 ![image](https://user-images.githubusercontent.com/12049360/51190846-6903a480-18e3-11e9-8b1b-64b9f67a54ab.png)

 [Julien](https://github.com/Jorgininho) helped on his side to add and setup a new shutdown button.
-He updated the distribution also and selected a new set of games.
+He updated the distribution also and selected a new set of games. #teamwork!
 ![image](https://user-images.githubusercontent.com/12049360/51034563-73523580-15a7-11e9-9235-bcd3a7aef771.png)